Artist-in-Residence

 David Ireland

-David Ireland, in collaboration with The Fabric Workshop and Museum, Philadelphia, Dumb Ball, 1989.
-Concrete.
-Dimensions vary (approximately 4 inches in diameter).
-Unlimited edition.
-Collection of The Fabric Workshop and Museum.
-Photo credit: Aaron Igler.
+David Ireland, Dumb Ball Made in collaboration with The Fabric Workshop and Museum, Philadelphia., 1988.
+Photo credit: Courtesy of The Fabric Workshop and Museum.

 During the month of February 1989, David Ireland was “in residence” in the galleries of FWM.
 Titled In Studio, the project was part installation and part performance as the artist and FWM constructed a large muslin tent in the gallery for Ireland’s use as a working studio.
 Windows were made so viewers could witness Ireland’s creative process.